gravitl/netmaker-k8s-docs/_build/html/_sources/core-concepts.rst.txt

 Solution with Netmaker
 -------------------------

-Just like with the reverse scenario, we can set a single node in our cluster as a gateway, and then grant our external resource access to the cluster networks via the gateway node.
+Similarly to the outbound scenario, we can set a single node in our cluster as an inbound gateway, and then external resources are granted access to the cluster network via the gateway.

 .. image:: images/concept9.png
    :width: 100%
    :alt: Kubernetes Cluster
    :align: center

 Cross-Cluster Networking
 =====================================